Since I last reviewed the George Perez Wonder Woman reboot, I’ve read slightly over another year’s worth of issues, and a busy year for Diana it was.

 After such a strong beginning, unfortunately, Circe didn’t return until 1991’s War of the Gods crossover, and I don’t think she kept the malevolent MO (both the Cheetah and Silver Swan came back quicker).
 We’ll see.

-Like his initial arc, Perez’ work doesn’t blow me away as much as it did, but it’s still damn good.
+Like his initial arc, Perez’ work doesn’t blow me away as much as it did on first reading, but it’s still damn good.

 #SFWApro.
 Wonder Woman covers by George Perez, New Gods by Jack Kirby, all rights remain with current holder.